It’s easy to get carried away when it comes to eating samosas and similar crunchy snacks.

 Whether you’ve frozen samosas, cold samosas, or ones that were fried or even baked the night before, you can reheat them in the hot air fryer without them getting mushy.

-- Preheat the unit to 350 degrees before placing the samosas in the hot air fryer.
+- Preheat the appliance to 350 degrees before placing the samosas in the air fryer basket.

 - Lightly coat the fryer with butter or oil.